contents | gnulinux | writing | design | workshops | consulting | more

 10. Finally, the most precious aspect of my life is my family, and given my schedules and travel, when possible, I tend to take them along.

 The above rates are for academia only.
-Professional training projects and workshops for non-academia and corporate clients, are usually billed at between Rs 1,25,000 to Rs 3,50,000, with some going up to Rs 5,50,000.
+Professional training projects and workshops for non-academia and corporate clients, are usually billed at between Rs 4,50,000 to Rs 5,50,000, with some going up to Rs 7,50,000.
 All other expenses and applicable taxes extra.
 The nature and scope of such professional workshops are significantly different from the work I do for academia.
+The professional fees quoted depend on three core factors: Scope; complexity; and existing competency.

-I’ve spent 11 years so far, working and interacting with academia in India whenever I can.
+Since 1998, I’ve been working and interacting with academia in India whenever I can.
 This has always implied my taking time out of my professional tasks, devoting my free and spare time, and even keeping myself away from my family as well as from my personal pursuits.

 Why?
 I love to teach and to share, and to inspire young minds and hearts with new ideas, new insights, and new opportunities.
 I spend hours every day researching deeply, learning about new things in my various professional and personal disciples, and love to share these with those keen to learn.